is to make disciples

 2) We value evangelism and believe that the good news of the forgiveness of sins and eternal salvation through the death and resurrection of Jesus Christ is the main message of the church.
 We care about meeting all human needs but recognize that the most important need people have is for a love relationship with God through Jesus Christ, and so we reach out with this saving Gospel and proclaim the truth of God’s Word to all people without compromise.
 (Acts 1:8)

 3) We value discipleship through the Christian education of children and adults of all ages as essential and vital to our spiritual health and growth.
-While we highly value people of every age, we are especially excited about our present and future as we see our growing population of young families, many of whom come into our congregation through our Christian educational programs for children.
+While we highly value people of every age, we are especially excited about our population of young families, many of whom come into our congregation through our Christian educational programs for children.
 (Luke 18:15-17)

 4) We value fellowship and want a friendly church that is like a loving family that actively cares for one another in times of need.
 When inevitable conflicts arise among us, we desire to be reconciled to one another, to communicate honestly and lovingly with each other, and to worship, work, and play together in peace and harmony.
 (Acts 2:42-47)